Aurotek/playbook/desarrollo/code_coverage.md

 # Code Coveregae.

-As Arurox, we have the task of go beyond our boundaries.
+As Aurox, we have the task of go beyond our boundaries.
 When we program, we are creating a new path that needs to be covered.
 That's why we use software that keeps out back when we finish a new feature or we're fixing something.
-Our new friend in this path calls "Code Coverage".
+Our new friend in this path it's called "Code Coverage".
 AKA CC (only on this page)

 ## who is Code Coverage?